cominixo/SignCopy/README.md

 A Minecraft Fabric mod that allows you to copy text from signs.

 # Usage
-Crouch and right-click a sign with an empty hand.
+Right-click a sign with an empty main hand.